yfei817/mccall_lab/content/authors/yuewei_fei/_index.md

 user_groups:
 - Undergraduate Students
 ---
-Yuewei Fei is a junior majoring in Computational Biology and Brain and Cognitive Science at the University of Rochester.
-She is currently working on analyzig microRNA expression data.
+Yuewei Fei is a senior majoring in Computational Biology and Brain and Cognitive Science at the University of Rochester.
+She is currently working on analyzing microRNA expression data.